Fundamental quantum limits in optical metrology from rate-distortion theory: Rate-Distortion Theory and the Information Transmission Inequality

 where

-is the \emph{entropy power} of $\Phi$ \cite{CoverThomas06}.
-Note that the bound is useful for $D \in (0,Q_\Phi]$ (outside which it can be replaced with zero) and is convex and decreasing on this interval.
-The following lower bound on $D(R)$ follows from eq.~\eqref{R(D)LB}:-
+is the \emph{entropy power} of $X$ \cite{CT06}.
+Note that the bound is useful for $D \in (0,Q_X]$ (outside which it can be replaced by zero) and is convex and decreasing on this interval.
+The lower bound